kauralasoo/MTAT.03.239_Bioinformatics/Snakemake_tutorial.md

 The `--jobs` option tells Snakemake how many parallel SLURM jobs to run at any one time.

 Remember to **always run Snakemake with the `--cluster` option** when you are using it on the HPC, because otherwise it will run all of the computations on the head node (and you will very quickly get a very angry email from someone).

-Finally, to make sure that your snakemake process is not killed when you log out of the HPC, I usually run it within a screen session.
+Finally, to make sure that your Snakemake process is not killed when you log out of the head node, I usually run it within a screen session.
+See here to learn how to use screen.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzOTU1NTg1OSwxNTExODc5NjI1LC00Mj
-IzNjgzNjIsMTMwODMwMjE4NSw2MDIxMzM1NTQsLTEyMjkwNzIy
-OTNdfQ==
+eyJoaXN0b3J5IjpbLTIwMjkzNzg3NjYsMTUxMTg3OTYyNSwtND
+IyMzY4MzYyLDEzMDgzMDIxODUsNjAyMTMzNTU0LC0xMjI5MDcy
+MjkzXX0=
 -->